Biboy-al/IDS-Hombrew/README.md

 This HIDS will utilize a signature based detection method.
 Pre-defined rules will be setup inorder to focus on certain objects.
 For file integrity, the system will generate a hash of each file, where it will be used to generate a snapshot of the system.
 The snap shot will go on and be used to detect any anomalies

 This system will have a central IDS managment system, and agents.
-These agents can be despiresd to certain locations to focus on detecting objects.
+These agents are placed on diffrent hosts.

 Main Functionality:
 --------------------